Joshua 9:14 So the men of Israel…did not ask for the counsel of the Lord.

 I am sure that all believers have been in the same spot on both small and large issues.
 How can I “not ask for the counsel of the Lord” since I have been saved for eternity by the grace of God and committed that Jesus is Lord and Master of my life.
 His presence is constantly available to me, because the Holy Spirit lives within me.
 I have the Bible, God’s word available as “a lamp to my feet and a light to my path”.
 [Psalms 119:105] “My feet” refers to guidance today and “my path” refers to guidance for the future.
 I have no excuse.

 Could it be that as I have gained experience solving problems and making decisions, depending on God’s guidance, that I begin to leave off asking for His guidance.
 That is what Joshua did.
 They followed His guidance exactly in crossing the Jordan River and taking Jericho.
-Then they came to Ai, one person out of maybe 2 million had disobeyed God at Jericho and also Joshua did not ask for guidance.
+But at Ai Joshua did not ask for guidance.
 Disaster resulted, but they listened to God, corrected their mistakes and took Ai.
-Then they worshipped at Mount Gerizim and Mount Ebal and heard the results promised by obedience and disobedience to God

 The Gibeonites came with their deception and either Joshua thought it was too small a question to bother God, they did not need His help, they did not want to wait on an answer from God, or they were neglectful.
 We may not access the guidance of God for these same reasons.